Palfore/OSRSmath/README.md

 ### 1. Applications

-These applications provide useful functionalities for end users.
+These applications provide useful functionalities for players (a.k.a. end users).
 Once installed, they can be run using the command: `python -m [Module Location]`.
-Note: The combat code/app is currently being rewritten (after an exploration phase), install via `pip` to explore the interface.
-Download the codebase to explore other code like firemaking.
-Once the combat code is ready the `pip` library will be updated.
+Note: The combat code/app is currently being rewritten (after an exploration phase), the `pip` library won't be updated until the app is working again.
+You can still install the old version using the latest version of the `pip` libary.
+In the meantime, download the codebase to explore other code like firemaking.
 Some of the following instructions may be out of date.

 | Application        | Module Location           | Description  |
 | ------------- |:-------------:| :-----|